deThread/chat-app/README.md

 ---

 ## <a name="background"></a> Background on Distributed Computing
-Distributed computing is simply a network of devices that communicate to work in-parallel in order to accomplish a singular task.
-Other lower level languages may seem more well suited to solve resource intensive problems.
-However, in the browser, there is only one language that comes to mind over others.
-JavaScript **_is_** the language of the web, and for that reason, any device that is equipped with a browser may be able processing power to solving a task.
+Distributed computing is a processing model that utilizes a network of devices that work in-parallel in order to reduce the amount of time it takes to complete a task.
+Distributed computing has traditionally utilized low-level languages, which are often more performant.
+However, JavaScript offers several unique advantages, as the language of the web.
+For that reason, any device equipped with a browser may contribute to a distributed process.
 No downloading required, simply access a link.

 ---